 Working virtually also comes with its share of challenges.
-When you work virtually your office is in your home, which means that there is no true separation from home and work.
+When you work virtually, your office is in your home, which means that there is no true separation between home and work.
 Even if you have a dedicated office in your home, work is literally only a few feet away from your home life.

 Time Management Difficulties

 On the opposite end, individuals with poor time management skills can find that working from home is quite challenging.
 If you are a procrastinator or have challenges working independently, you may quickly find yourself in the unemployment line when you work virtually.
 You must have sound time management skills in order to be able to successfully work in a virtual environment, otherwise, you may not be an ideal candidate to work in this type of setting.

 While technology is great and has many benefits, it is also subject to error.
 Virtual meetings are the norm in virtual work environments but they can be easily stalled or completely interrupted when technology issues ensue.

 Also, miscommunication can easily occur with written communication which is also the norm in the virtual work environment.
 Most work environments rely on email communication to a heavy degree in today’s workforce.
 This reliance is doubled or tripled in some cases when it comes to working remotely.
 As such, email messages can be easily misinterpreted, causing conflict or complications among employees.

 Another challenge with email communication is that it can get overwhelming.
 As previously stated, email communication tends to be overused or excessive in virtual work environments.
 This means that many emails may go unread or half-read if they consume too much of an employee’s day.

 Lack of Community

 The workplace presents a great opportunity to meet and interact with people throughout the day.
 When you work from home, you usually only interact with your colleagues on an ad hoc basis.
 In which case the majority of your day is spent in isolation unless you have a public-facing job that requires you to interact with internal and/or external customers on a regular basis.